-This year when Easter approached I decided that it was time to bake a nice and tasty sweet bread and fight this “almost fobia” of mine.
-I wanted to make an Easter bread at least once in my life but unfortunately I didn’t have enough time before the Holidays in order to do so.
-I had the chance to bake only during the Easter weekend when it was already pointless because in the meantime my mom had baked a bunch of sweet breads… So eventually I decided to try a nice treat that I had been craving for a long time: Cinnamon Rolls.
+This year when Easter approached I decided that it was time to bake a nice and tasty sweet bread with a delicious filling.
+I wanted to try a nice treat that I had been craving for a long time: Cinnamon Rolls.
 And in order to make my recipe somehow peculiar (as usual), I decided to give it an interesting taste combination: Chocolate Raspberry Cinnamon Rolls.

 I adapted the rolls recipe from one of my favourite food blogs: Sally’s Baking Addiction.

-The final result was really good: Apart from being fluffy and delicious but not very sweet, these rolls are very impressive also due to their flavours.
+These rolls are really good!
+Apart from fluffy and delicious, without being overly sweet, these rolls are very impressive also due to their flavours.
 Cinnamon and raspberry go surprisingly well together and the chocolate is just the final touch they both need.
 Actually I already proved that fact few years ago with my Four-layer Raspberry Chocolate cake.